Key Topics for C++ Projects

 2. Room Booking:

-When the user chooses to book a room, the program:
+When their user decides to book a room, the user (the program):

-- Takes input for the customer's name, room number, and phone number.
+- Accept the customer's name, room number, and phone number.

-- If available, it adds the customer’s details to the customers list and the room number to the bookedRooms list.
+- If it is not booked, add the customer's data to customers and the room number to bookedRooms.

 3. Display Booked Rooms

-- If the user wants to see the booked rooms, the program loops through the customers list and prints the details of each booking.
+- If the user wishes to see the booked rooms, this will loop through the customer list and print the bookings once again.

 4. Check Out